desmos-labs/athena/.docs/config.md

 reference [this page](https://github.com/forbole/juno/blob/cosmos/v0.44.x/.docs/config.md#parsing) for more details.

 ## `database`
-This section contains all the different configuration related to the PostgreSQL database where DJuno will write the data.
+This section contains all the different configuration related to the PostgreSQL database where Athena will write the data.
 You can reference [this page](https://github.com/forbole/juno/blob/cosmos/v0.44.x/.docs/config.md#database) for more details.

 ## `logging`
-This section allows to configure the logging details of DJuno.
+This section allows to configure the logging details of Athena.
 You can reference [this page](https://github.com/forbole/juno/blob/cosmos/v0.44.x/.docs/config.md#logging) for more details.

 ## `contracts`